dansand/gravityPt1/README.md

 ### Overview

-The aim of this post is to demonstrate an interesting application of Underworld2 volume integration; namely that we can generate a spectral representation of integrals over a single axis (a functionality which is not directyl supported).
-The is of interest primarily because it has applications to gravity calculation (upward continuation) as well as to the application fo stress boundary conditions.
+The aim of this post is to demonstrate a not-so-obvious application of Underworld2 volume integration; namely that we can generate a spectral representation of integrals over a single axis (a functionality which is not directyl supported).
+This of interest primarily because it has applications to gravity calculation (upward continuation) as well as to the application fo stress boundary conditions.

 ### Integrals in Underworld2

 Underworld2 currently supports area (volume) and surface integrals.
 But there is no direct capacity to integrate a 2D function independently along separate axes.
 However, we can generate a spectral (Fouier) representation of such an integral.
-Throughut this post, we'll refer to this proceedre as spectral integration.
+Throughut this post, we'll refer to this proceedre as "spectral integration".

 Consider a 2D scalar field $F(x,y)$, where we want to determine the function representing the integrated value over the y-axis: